NuGet/Home/designs/DotNetSignCommands.md

     -h, --help                          Prints help information.
     -v, --verbosity* <LEVEL>            Set the MSBuild verbosity level.
 Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and diag[nostic].
         --interactive*                  Allows command to stop and wait for user input or action.
+        --configfile                    The NuGet configuration file.
+If specified, only the settings from this file will be used.
+If not specified, the hierarchy of configuration files from the current directory will be used.

 EXAMPLES: